ghc-proposals/ghc-proposals/README.rst

     Use the view selector buttons on the top right corner of the "Files Changed" tab to change between "source diff" and "rich diff" views.

-Feedback on a open pull requests can be offered using both Github's in-line and pull request commenting features.
+Feedback on a open pull requests can be offered using both GitHub's in-line and pull request commenting features.
 Inline comments can be added by hovering over a line of the diff.